 authorityKeyIdentifier Used by to identify a certificate signed that has multiple signing keys. subjectKeyIdentifier Used to identify certificates that contain a public key.
 Must appear i CA certificates. keyUsage Defines the purpose of the certificate.
-Can be one or sev- eral of digitalSignature, nonRepudiation, keyEncipherment, dataEncipherment, keyAgreement, keyCertSign, cRLSign, encipherOnly, decipherOnly. privateKeyUsagePeriod Allows certificate issuer to provide a private key usage period to be short than the certificate usage period. certificatePolicies Contains one or more policy information terms indicating the policies under which the certificate has been issued. policyMappings Used i CA certificates. subjectAltName Allows additional identities to be bound the the subject. issuerAltName Allows additional identities to be bound the the issuer. subjectDirectoryAttributes Conveys identity attributes of the subject. basicConstraints Tells if the certificate holder is a CA or not. nameConstraints Used in CA certificates.
+Can be one or sev- eral of digitalSignature, nonRepudiation, keyEncipherment, dataEncipherment, keyAgreement, keyCertSign, cRLSign, encipherOnly, decipherOnly. privateKeyUsagePeriod Allows certificate issuer to provide a private key usage period to than the certificate usage period. certificatePolicies Contains one or more policy information terms indicating the policies under which the certificate has been issued. policyMappings Used i CA certificates. subjectAltName Allows additional identities to be bound the the subject. issuerAltName Allows additional identities to be bound the the issuer. subjectDirectoryAttributes Conveys identity attributes of the subject. basicConstraints Tells if the certificate holder is a CA or not. nameConstraints Used in CA certificates. policyConstraints Used in CA certificates. extKeyUsage Indicates for which purposed the public key may be used. cRLDistributionPoints Indicates how CRL (Certificate Revokation List) information is obtained. inhibitAnyPolicy Used i CA certificates.